jashburn8020/long-reads/fx_markets.md

 ### 5.5 Cross Rates And Triangular Arbitrage In The Spot Market

-Now, let's delve into the intricacies of "Cross Rates And Triangular Arbitrage In The Spot Market."
 While many currency trades involve the US Dollar, there's a significant volume of trading between non-dollar currency pairs, known as **cross rates**.
 A cross rate is simply an exchange rate between two currencies that are not the US Dollar.
 Examples include EUR/GBP, AUD/JPY, or CHF/CAD.
 These rates are typically derived from the individual exchange rates of each currency against the US Dollar.
 For instance, the EUR/GBP exchange rate is effectively calculated from the EUR/USD rate and the GBP/USD rate.

 Understanding how cross rates are derived is crucial because inconsistencies in these implied rates can create opportunities for a risk-free profit through a process called **triangular arbitrage**.
 Triangular arbitrage involves exploiting a discrepancy in the exchange rates between three different currencies in the spot market.
 Imagine you observe the following exchange rates: EUR/USD = 1.1000, GBP/USD = 1.2000, and EUR/GBP = 0.9000.
 The implied EUR/GBP rate from the first two quotes would be EUR/USD divided by GBP/USD, which is 1.1000 / 1.2000 = 0.9167.
 Notice that the directly quoted EUR/GBP rate (0.9000) is different from this implied rate.